 For executives, these examples underscore a few lessons:

-- Don’t underestimate Oracle’s reach; audits are happening to companies of all sizes.
+- Don’t underestimate Oracle’s reach; audits are being conducted with companies of all sizes.

 - Responding promptly and strategically can sometimes contain the issue, as seen in the 500-employee firm that settled early.